yamen23ali/awt-m4-evaluation/README.md

 - Inside the created model folder create 2 folders with these exact names (Test, Holdout).

 - In the created Test folder put the results of the model predictions for [Test Data](https://github.com/yamen23ali/awt-m4-evaluation/blob/master/Dataset/Test/Hourly-train.csv).
 In the created Holdout folder put the results of the model predictions for [Holdout Data](https://github.com/yamen23ali/awt-m4-evaluation/blob/master/Dataset/Holdout/Hourly-train.csv).
+3 files with the following names should be placed in Test and Holdout folders:
+  * point.csv: the points predictions.
+  * lower.csv: the lower bounds predictions.
+  * upper.csv: the upper bounds predictions.

 - Finally run the python script:
 ```